 Ask a Licensure Question

 While each state board is the ultimate authority on their own rules and regulations governing the practice of marriage and family therapy in their state, sometimes it is difficult to know where to start or what to ask.
 If you are an applicant, student, or alumni and you have a question about licensure in your state; send your question to Dr. Wayne Perry at firstname.lastname@example.org.
-Dr. West is the current Past President of the Alabama Division of the American Association of Marriage and Family Therapy (AAMFT) and currently on the Delaware Board of Mental Health and Chemical Dependency where he serves as a delegate to the Association for Marital and Family Therapy Regulatory Boards.
+Dr. Perry is a former Division President of the Alabama Division of the American Association of Marriage and Family Therapy (AAMFT) and currently on the Delaware Board of Mental Health and Chemical Dependency where he serves as a delegate to the Association for Marital and Family Therapy Regulatory Boards.
 He is an AAMFT Approved Supervisor.
 He has published three books in the field of family therapy and has over 50 publications, including The Legitimization of Marriage and Family Therapy in the United States: Implications for International Recognition in the Journal of Systemic Therapies.